sammuelyee/docs/cartodb-editor.md

 4. Click *ASK FOR A DEMO* to request the Twitter Connector for your account

-	Once the Twitter Connector is enabled for your account, a CartoDB sales representive sends you a confirmation email.
+	Once the Twitter Connector is enabled for your account, a CartoDB sales representative sends you a confirmation email.
 This indicates that tweets are enabled for your account and you can continue the process of [(connecting](#how-to-connect-twitter-data-to-a-dataset)) a dataset to Twitter.

 ###How to Connect Twitter Data to a Dataset

-1. After the Twitter Connector is [(enabled](#how-to-enable-the-twitter-connector)), select *Twitter* as the external service.
+1. After the Twitter Connector is [(enabled](#how-to-enable-the-twitter-connector)), select *Twitter* as the external service

 	The following Twitter Trend options appear.
 	<p class="wrap-border"><img src="/img/layout/cartodb-editor/twitter.png" alt="New import dialog" /></p>

 	These options enable you to enter different trend options for your Twitter data.

 	Twitter Trend Options | Description
 	------------ | -------------